-For .NET Framework projects, the default value matches the target framework that you specified when you created the project.
+The default value matches the target framework that you specified in the New Project dialog box.

 The prerequisite packages that are listed in the Prerequisites Dialog Box are set automatically when you open the dialog box for the first time.
 If you subsequently change the project's target framework, you must specify the prerequisites manually to match the new target framework.

-Specifies the type of application to build.
-The values are different depending on the project type.
-For example, for a Windows Forms App project, you can specify Windows Forms Application, Class Library, Console Application, Windows Service, or Web Control Library.
+Application type Specifies the type of application to build.
+For Windows 8.x Store apps, you can specify Windows Store App, Class Library, or WinMD File.
+For most other application types, you can specify Windows Application, Console Application, Class Library, Windows Service, or Web Control Library.